celo-org/celo-monorepo/packages/docs/developer-resources/contractkit/usage.md

 # ContractKit Usage

 The following are some examples of the capabilities of the `ContractKit`, assuming it is already connected to a node.
+If you aren't connected, [here is a refresher.](../walkthroughs/hellocontracts.md#deploy-to-alfajores)

 ## Setting Default Tx Options